Irish diplomats assist after four-year-old drowns in Spain

 It is understood the child was in the swimming pool at a villa on Marbella’s Golden Mile last Saturday morning when the fatality occurred.
 Photograph: Google Street View

-A spokesman for the Department of Foreign Affairs has confirmed it is providing consular assistance to the family of a four year old girl who has drowned while on holiday with her family in Spain.
+The Department of Foreign Affairs has confirmed it is providing consular assistance to the family of a four-year-old girl who has drowned while on holiday with her family in Spain.

 It is understood the child was in the swimming pool at a villa on Marbella’s Golden Mile last Saturday morning when the fatality occurred.
 No further details are available.